CLIMATE MEDIA COLLABORATIVE COMMUNICATIONS MATERIALS 2021-2025

 ARTICLES

-And dozens more articles through journalistic partnerships in Peru, Colombia, Indonesia and others that are shining a light on local realities of climate change and calls for climate justice. (see below)
+And dozens more articles through journalistic partnerships in Peru, Colombia, Indonesia and others that are shining a light on local realities of climate change and calls for climate justice.
+Some examples are below.

 El Espectador-Colombia: Así es la lucha de las mujeres de la Amazonía por defender su territorio 71% of murders of women environmental defenders are concentrated in Cauca, Nariño, Valle and Putumayo.
 They have faced war, drug trafficking, mining, in addition to the constant presence of armed groups and sexual assault.